aquie00t/left-bot/README.md

 ## Commands

-- `/play`: Play music from a YouTube link.
+- `/play`: Play music from a YouTube & Spotify link.
 - `/pause`: Pause the currently playing track.
 - `/resume`: Resume playback if the player is paused.
 - `/seek`: Fast forward the playing track to a certain number of seconds.